 Derived as a direct response to its site and context, the Suzhou IFS Tower is a modern, technological, and symbolic embodiment of Suzhou’s identity with a sinuous form that helps to organize its various programs.
 With a design appropriately inspired by a fish, a symbol of wealth prosperity in China, the structure houses a highly complex mixed-use project within a singular form that, at 450 meters in height, marks the center of Suzhou’s modern expansion.
 The project is comprised of luxury office, hospitality, and residential programs placed within a form that reminisces the old city.
 The building’s curved tail allows its form to transition from the nearby Jinji Lake and surrounding lower buildings up through the tower, which gently twists to gesture back toward the water.

-The MIPIM panel of expert judges reviewed close to 100 entries from 10 countries, shortlisting only three projects for each of the 11 competition categories.
-Winners will be celebrated on December 8th in a ceremony at the Grand Hyatt in Hong Kong.
+The MIPIM panel of expert judges reviewed close to 100 entries from 10 countries, awarding only three projects for each of the 11 competition categories.
+Winners were celebrated on December 8th in a ceremony at the Grand Hyatt in Hong Kong.
 View all the winners and learn more about the MIPIM Awards here.